 What is Electrostatic Discharge?

 Electrostatic discharge (also known as ESD) is a sudden burst of electricity created between two electrically charged components.
 ESD is caused by either static electricity or electrostatic induction, and occurs either when oppositely charged objects come together or experience a dielectric break.
-While ESD can create sparks, it oftentimes takes place without visual or audible signs, which can ultimately ruin electronic systems and mechanics.
+While ESD can create sparks, it often takes place without visual or audible signs, which can ultimately ruin electronic systems and mechanics.
+Let’s dig deeper into electrostatic discharge damage to components, and how to reduce electrostatic discharge.

 Is Electrostatic Discharge Harmful?